Lufthummel/Anafi-Panorama-Sorter/README.md

 # Anafi-Panorama-Sorter
-Script resort the order of images of an panorama created by Parrot Anafi Drone
+Script to resort the order of images of an panorama created by Parrot Anafi Drone

 Using the automatic mode the Anafi creates the images in the following order: